Summary

 On this page

-Research indicates that mental illnesses such as depression, psychosis and substance use are associated with an increased risk of suicide.
+Research indicates that mental health conditions such as depression, psychosis and substance use are associated with an increased risk of suicide.
 Experiencing risk factors doesn’t necessarily mean a person will think about or attempt to take their own life.

 Protective factors can reduce suicide risk, particularly effective mental health care, counselling, social support and connectedness.

 Researchers believe that some people who end their own lives do not actually want to die, but feel there is no other option to relieve them of their pain.
+Some might experience a sense of hopelessness, and feel that things cannot get better.
 Those who do take their own life may feel overwhelmed, seeking release from their distress.

 It is important to understand that suicide is the result of many factors in a person’s life and not one particular event or discussion.
 Suicide is complex: there is no single explanation.